rweigel/stats/notes.md

 ## Relative Frequency and Interpretation of Probability

-> ... most frequently used an most easily understood is based on the notation of relative frequencies.
+> The interpretation [of probability] most frequently used and most easily understood is based on the notation of relative frequencies.
 (Devore p 57)

 Repeat experiment $n$ times (each repetition is called a "replication").
 If event $A$ occurs $n(A)$ times in $n$ replications, then relative frequency is $n(A)/n$.